Starting a blog takes dedication and thorough planning. Starting successful blogs requires a whole lot more.

 Best ideas to borrow: complete partnership transparency.

-It might come as a surprise to some, but Zoe Sugg aka Zoella was a blogger before she became one of the biggest lifestyle gurus on YouTube.
+It might come as a surprise to some, but Zoe Sugg aka Zoella was a blogger before she became one of the biggest lifestyle gurus sharing her personal story on YouTube.

-True to her roots, the Zoella blog covers all things lifestyle, fashion, and beauty.
+True to her roots, the Zoella blog covers all things like lifestyle tips, fashion, pop culture, and beauty.

 The blog has a very simple and minimalist design, which makes the bold serif typography stand out.

-The white space makes the images pop and grab the visitor’s attention too.
+The white space makes the images pop and grabs the visitor’s attention too.